Article 1: Mission, Purpose, and Objectives

 - Coordinating fundraising efforts in conjunction with the Vice President

-The Communications Officer chairs the standing communications committee and is responsible for the oversight of all THRIVE! communications, including, print, online, email, and social media.
+The Communications Officer chairs the standing communications committee and is responsible for the oversight of all THRIVE! communications, including, print, online, email, events calendar, and social media.
 The communications officer shall develop and implement a strategic communications plan to increase awareness, to grow membership, and promote THRIVE! events and related opportunities.

 Article IV: Committees

 THRIVE! committees help execute the objectives of the organization.